BreachOpen/Chas-Riley/Projects/Forensics/scenario2.md

 ---

-## Digital Forensic Analysis and Suspect Linkage
+## Photo Metadata Analysis and Suspect Linkage

 In this exercise, I was tasked with conducting a digital forensics investigation on a recovered hard drive suspected to belong to an individual involved in a series of cybercrimes.
 The hard drive in question was found at a crime scene and contains potential evidence that could link the suspect to various criminal activities.